-Propane Group Country Gas Company n millio Propane Gas Co.
+Propane Group Country Gas Company Propane Gas Co.

+n millio

+(±

+Cash \$56.0 \$ 8.4 \$1.2

+Assumed liabilities 5.6 1.2

-Cash Assumed liabilities 9% redeemable preferred interests 9% subordinated debentures 5.6 7.4 \$ 8.4 1.2 9.0 \$1.2
+9% redeemable preferred interests 7.4 9.0

+9% subordinated debentures 5.0

 \$74.0 \$18.6 \$1.2

 ===== ===== ====

-Property, plant and equipment \$34.9 0.0 \$1.1
+Property, plant and equipment \$34.9 \$ 8.3 \$1.1

-Goodwill 25.2
+Goodwill 25.2 5.6

-Customer accounts 10.5
+Customer accounts 10.5 3.5

-Covenant not to compete Current assets 0.1 1.1 0.1
+Covenant not to compete 0.5 0.1

+Current assets 1.1 0.1

 \$74.0 \$18.6 \$1.2

-===== ===== ====

 We determined the fair value of the property and equipment acquired by replacement cost values readily available for the assets acquired (predominantly tanks).
 The values of customer accounts represent the discounted present values of future profits on customer accounts acquired and were determined through consultations with, and assistance received from, valuation and appraisal professionals.
 The book value of current assets acquired was generally considered fair value due to their rapid turnover.
-The 9% redeemable preferred interests issued in the acquisitions of the Hoosier Propane Group and Country Gas Company, Inc. will automatically convert on a one-for-one basis into 10.6% and 12.9%, respectively, of the senior subordinated units to be outstanding following this offering.
+The 9% redeemable preferred interests issued in the acquisitions of the Hoosier Propane Group and Country Gas Company, Inc. will automatically convert on a one-for-one basis into 10.2% and 12.3%, respectively, of the senior subordinated units to be outstanding following this offering.

-- . the issuance in January 2001 of \$14.5 million (net of offering costs of \$471,000) of 9% Class A preferred interests by Inergy Partners, LLC in a private placement completed in conjunction with the acquisition of the Hoosier Propane Group (these preferred interests will automatically convert into 33.4% of the senior subordinated units to be outstanding in this offering), and - . the incurrence of \$78.3 million of indebtedness under our bank credit facility and related repayment of approximately \$36.1 million of indebtedness and accrued interest.
+- . the issuance in January 2001 of \$14.5 million (net of offering costs of \$471,000) of 9% Class A preferred interests by Inergy Partners, LLC in a private placement completed in conjunction with the acquisition of the Hoosier Propane Group (these preferred interests will automatically convert into 28.8% of the senior subordinated units to be outstanding following this offering), - . the issuance in March 2001 of \$1.5 million of 9% Class A preferred interests by Inergy Partners, LLC in connection with the exercise of a warrant issued in conjunction with the January 2001 private placement (these preferred interests will automatically convert into 2.9% of the senior subordinated units to be outstanding following this offering), and - . the incurrence of \$78.3 million of indebtedness under our bank credit facility and related repayment of approximately \$36.1 million of indebtedness and accrued interest.